EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

     !!!
 Note

-        **National Safe Haven users**: If you want to use a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.
+        **National Safe Haven users**: If using a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.

 * **Container/image URL in container registry**: URL specifying both the container to run and the container registry from which it is to be pulled.
 For example, `ghcr.io/mikej888/hello-tre:1.0`.
 See [Container registries](../containers.md#container-registries) for supported container registries.
 * **Container registry username**: Username to access the container registry.
 * **Container registry password/access token**: Access token to access to the container registry.
 An access token with **read-only** access to the container registry is **strongly recommended**.
-* **Container runner**: Container runner - 'podman' or 'apptainer' with which to run container on the back-end.
+* **Container runner**: Container runner - 'podman' or 'apptainer' - with which to run container on the back-end.
 The selected runner must be available on the selected back-end.
 * **Container name** (Podman only): Name to be given to the container when it is run.
 If omitted, then the container image name is used e.g., `hello-tre`.
 Your user name and a timestamp will be added as a prefix to the name when the container is run to the name to prevent name clashes if running multiple containers from the same image e.g., `laurie-060416105069-hello-tre`.
 * **Cores**: Number of cores/CPUs requested for this job.
-To run jobs via Open OnDemand requires you to select the resources you think your job will need, including the number of cores/CPUs.
 Your selected back-end must have at least that number of cores/CPUs request.
 * **Memory in GiB**: Memory requested for this job.
 Your selected back-end must have at least that amount of memory available.
 * **Use GPU?**: Request that the container use a GPU.
 If selected, then your selected back-end must have a GPU.
 * **Command-line options to pass to container runner** are Podman- or Apptainer-specific options to control the container runner's behaviour.